Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 ## **Acknowledgements**

 - My mentor Chris Quin for his continued support in my projects despite being away when I had my first session on this project.
 Additionally his help in giving me a confidence boost without even knowing he's doing it.
-- My pregnant wife Rebecca for her continued support during many hours working through this course and looking after our daughter whilst I stress out and try and code.
+- My heavily pregnant wife Rebecca for her continued support during many hours working through this course and looking after our daughter whilst I stress out and try and code.